arkeonetwork/docs/architecture/contracts.md

     - After contract expiration, providers can make final claims within a settlement period (agreed upon during the `OpenContract` call).
     - Once the settlement period ends, unused funds are returned to the client.
   - **Cancellation Rules:**
-    - Clients cannot cancel pay-as-you-go contracts and must wait for expiration.
+    - Clients can cancel pay-as-you-go contracts
-    - Providers can cancel these contracts at any time.

 ---